 The great thing about put options is that they’re like shorting, but all brokers have options, whereas not every broker has shares to short.

-Options are a great tool that allows you to make money in any market.
-There are strategies for when a stock is moving up, down and even sideways.
-However, since they tend to be risky, it’s imperative to study and practice.
+Options are a great tool for making money in any market.
+There are strategies for when a stock is moving up, down, and even sideways.
+However, since they tend to be risky, studying and practicing is imperative.

 A stock may look attractive to you but can have a high gamma.
 An option with a higher gamma is a much riskier option.
 However, a contract with a lower gamma is less risky.

-A high gamma means that any stock that has an unfavorable swing will have a bigger negative impact.
-In essence, with high gamma expect volatile moves.
-If you’re day trading options this can be good as long as you choose the correct direction.
+A high gamma means that any stock with an unfavorable swing will have a bigger negative impact.
+In essence, with high gamma, expect volatile moves.
+If you’re day trading options, this can be good if you choose the correct direction.